CacheClip: Accelerating RAG with Effective KV Cache Reuse: Experiments

 \subsection{Setup}

-\paragraph{Models and hardware settings} We evaluate CacheClip on Qwen2.5-14B~\cite{qwen2.5}, and we use SmolLM2-135M~\cite{allal2025smollm2smolgoesbig} as auxiliary model.
-Our end-to-end experiments are conducted on NVIDIA L20 GPUs, with the head node equipped with 5th Gen Intel Xeon EMR CPUs.
+\paragraph{Models and hardware settings} We evaluate CacheClip on Qwen2.5-14B-Instruct~\cite{qwen2.5} as the primary model, with SmolLM2-135M-Instruct~\cite{allal2025smollm2smolgoesbig} and Qwen2.5-0.5B-Instruct as auxiliary models.
+Our end-to-end experiments are conducted on NVIDIA L20 GPUs, with the head node equipped with 5th Gen Intel Xeon EMR CPUs 6554S.

-\paragraph{Dataset \& Evaluation Metrics} We use the provided metrics and scripts from the following benchmarks for evaluation. \begin{itemize} \item RULER~\cite{hsieh2024ruler}: We use its retrieval category, which extends the original needle-in-a-haystack (NIAH) dataset~\cite{kamradt2023needle} into eight challenging variations.
-These include diverse types and quantities of “needles” (target information) and different kinds of “haystacks” (distractor content), designed to evaluate a model’s ability to retrieve and aggregate specific information from long contexts.
-Note that we exclude the niah\_multikey2 and niah\_multikey3 cases because their haystacks are composed entirely of needles, making the tasks overly challenging and less representative of real-world RAG usage scenarios.
-To simulate typical RAG system input lengths, we test with sequence lengths of 8K tokens, which match common input lengths in real-world RAG applications.
-Following the RULER setting, we adopt the average substring match rate between the groundtruth answer and predictions as our evaluation metric, which we refer to as Average Reference Coverage (ARC).
-This dataset offers a practical measure of the LLM’s ability to retain and recover relevant information from long inputs. \item LongBench~\cite{bai2023longbench}: We use the multifieldqa\_zh, 2wikimqa, and hotpotqa datasets to evaluate the long context understanding across multiple tasks.
-Following LongBench setting, we utilize automatic metrics such as ROUGE-L and F1 to measure the similarity of the outputs to the groundtruth answers.
-We use this benchmark to evaluate the algorithm’s ability to handle real-world scenarios. \end{itemize} To evaluate the long-input processing capability of LLMs without being affected by retriever quality, we bypass the retriever stage (including vector database retrieval, embedding models, and rerankers) and directly feed all text chunks into the model.
-Specifically, we split the input into text chunks of 1000 tokens with 50-token overlaps, concatenate all chunks into a single input sequence and feed it into the LLM.
+\paragraph{Dataset \& Evaluation Metrics} We use the provided metrics and scripts from the following benchmarks for evaluation. \begin{itemize} \item RULER~\cite{hsieh2024ruler}: We use its retrieval category, which extends needle-in-a-haystack (NIAH)~\cite{kamradt2023needle} into eight variations with diverse types and quantities of ``needles'' and ``haystacks,'' evaluating a model's ability to retrieve and aggregate specific information from long contexts.
+We test with sequence lengths ranging from 4K to 16K tokens to cover typical RAG input lengths.
+Following RULER, we adopt the average substring match rate as the evaluation metric, referred to as Average Reference Coverage (ARC). \item LongBench~\cite{bai2023longbench}: We use the multifieldqa\_zh, 2wikimqa, and hotpotqa datasets to evaluate long-context understanding across multiple tasks.
+Following LongBench, we utilize automatic metrics such as ROUGE-L and F1 to measure similarity to ground-truth answers. \end{itemize} To evaluate LLM long-input processing capability without being affected by retriever quality, we bypass the retriever stage and directly use all text chunks.
+Specifically, we split the input into chunks of 1000 tokens with 50-token overlaps, precompute the KV cache for each chunk independently, and concatenate them as input to CacheClip and the baseline methods that support KV cache reuse.